apache/drill/_docs/connect-a-data-source/050-workspaces.md

 title: "Workspaces"
 parent: "Storage Plugin Configuration"
 ---
-You can define one or more workspaces in a storage plugin configuration.
+You can define one or more workspaces in a [storage plugin configuration]({{site.baseurl}}/docs/plugin-configuration-basics/).
 The workspace defines the location of files in subdirectories of a local or distributed file system.
 Drill searches the workspace to locate data when you run a query.
-The `default` workspace points to the root of the file system.
+A hidden default workspace, `dfs.default`, points to the root of the file system.

+The following DFS storage plugin configuration shows some examples of defined workspaces:

+       {
+         "type": "file",
+         "enabled": true,
+         "connection": "file:///",
+         "workspaces": {
+           "root": {
+             "location": "/",
+             "writable": false,
+             "defaultInputFormat": null
+           },
+           "tmp": {
+             "location": "/tmp",
+             "writable": true,
+             "defaultInputFormat": null
+           },
+           "emp": {
+             "location": "/Users/user1/emp",
+             "writable": true,
+             "defaultInputFormat": null
+           },
+           "donuts": {
+             "location": "/Users/user1/donuts",
+             "writable": true,
+             "defaultInputFormat": null
+           },
+           "sales": {
+             "location": "/Users/user1/sales",
+             "writable": true,
+             "defaultInputFormat": null
+           }
+         },
 Configuring workspaces to include a subdirectory simplifies the query, which is important when querying the same files repeatedly.
 After you configure a long path name in the workspace `location` property, instead of using the full path name to the data source, you use dot notation in the FROM clause.